opensesamemedia/syncstage-docs/docs/web/sdk-delegates.md

 ???+ warning

     SyncStage Web SDK is currently available only in PREVIEW-ONLY mode, which means it is not yet recommended for production usage.
+[Learn more.](../known-issues/#possible-secrets-leak){ target=_blank}.

 SyncStage class provide four delegates:, `ISyncStageUserDelegate`,  `ISyncStageConnectivityDelegate`, `ISyncStageDiscoveryDelegate` and `ISyncStageDesktopAgentDelegate` which provide a set of callbacks to inform your application about asynchronous events from the SyncStage.
 You can define those object and provide to the SyncStage constructor or update public SyncStage properties `userDelegate`, `connectivityDelegate`, `discoveryDelegate` and `desktopAgentDelegate` anytime.